 Bill and I so love to explore!
 I thank him all the time for not stopping me when I want to head down some strange road.
 He is a perfect travel companion.

 When we returned to Ardara we decided to have dinner at the Nesbitt Arms Hotel.
 I ordered a chicken Caesar salad and Bill ordered the roast beef dinner.
 I gave him a little bit of a hard time because the last time he ordered a roast beef sandwich in Ireland, he compared the texture to shoe leather.
 Bill said that the potatoes and gravy were excellent.
 He left a stack of sliced beef on his plate.
 He couldn’t even stab it with a fork.
-He told the waiter, “I know it wasn’t the cow’s fault.”
+He told the waiter, “I know if wasn’t the cow’s fault.”

 We ended our evening back at the Corner House pub.
 There were a couple soloists this night and also a mandolin player.
-I sat next to a woman who had moved there from the United States after having spent several years establishing dual citizenship.
+I sat next to a woman who had moved there from America after having spent several years establishing dual citizenship.
 She had come from Alaska and absolutely loves living in Ireland.
 Katherine (her name) gave me some tips on what Americans tend to miss in Ireland: There is no root beer or root beer flavored candies, tortilla shells are also hard to come by.
 She told me more than that but alas, I cannot recall.
 We headed back to The Green Gate in complete darkness to settle into our cozy bed.